 Posted on 24th April, 2017 by Amber Gallacher

-As part of our ‘Getting To Know’ series of blog posts, we’ve been speaking to LEO team members from around the world.
-For this post, we caught up with Kelli Hale, one of our talented Sales Consultants, who is based in the North American office.
+As part of our ‘Getting To Know’ series of blog posts, we’ve been speaking to LEO Learning team members from around the world.
+For this post, we caught up with Kelli Hale, an Account Manager, who is based in the LEO Learning North American office.

-As a Sales Consultant in the US, I work directly with potential prospects who come to LEO with either elearning or Moodle projects.
+As an Account Manager in the US, I work directly with potential prospects who come to LEO Learning with either elearning or Moodle projects.
 My job is to learn as much as possible about the client.
 I look for gaps between where they are and where they want to be.
 I must successfully identify primary learning initiatives and how they tie into critical business drivers.
-It takes significant time in the form of follow-up, phone calls, meeting planning and emailing to understand their objectives, needs, issues, and challenges to determine the value LEO can provide.
+It takes significant time in the form of follow-up, phone calls, meeting planning and emailing to understand their objectives, needs, issues, and challenges to determine the value LEO Learning can provide.

 What is your proudest accomplishment?

-At LEO, it would be closing a large, well-known US client within the first few weeks of being in my role.
+At LEO Learning, it would be closing a large, well-known US client within the first few weeks of being in my role.
 This deal helped bolster US sales and the momentum and energy has continued ever since!